 Our journey began in the South Luangwa, Zambia’s premier park.
 The park is 9050 sq. km with the river, its tributaries and the riverine strips being the focus of the wildlife viewing.
 There are diverse habitats, from huge ox bow lagoons of varying stages of maturity, woodlands, ebony groves, grassland and thickets, that host truly impressive numbers of wildlife.
 The bird life is also excellent with around 450 species to be seen.
 We were lucky enough to see the best colony of Yellow Billed Storks in the South Luangwa at Tafika Lodge.

-Tafika Lodge is in the North of the park and therefore the least touristy part.
-The lodge is very famous for its walking safaris the camp is perfect for the safari purist, with hardly any other vehicles around you and amazing private guides.
+Tafika Camp is in the North of the park and therefore the least touristy part.
+The property is very famous for its walking safaris the camp is perfect for the safari purist, with hardly any other vehicles around you and amazing private guides.

 Our journey then took us on to Chinzombo, one of the Norman Carr Safari Lodges, which is incredibly luxurious.
 We enjoyed a private plunge pool and top quality food and we both thought what a wonderful place it would be for honeymooners.